 In my judgment, the nearest thing to a Nobel Prize in geology is the Vetlesen Prize, presented in New York City every other year or so "for scientific achievement resulting in a clearer understanding of the Earth, its history, or its relations to the universe."
 G. Unger Vetlesen, a shipping magnate, cared deeply for Earth science, and his foundation awards the Prize and other support for geologic research.

-Recipients of the Vetlesen Prize, from Maurice Ewing in 1960 to Walter Alvarez in 2008, are of the greatest eminence, and most can be found in my Biographies category.
+Recipients of the Vetlesen Prize, from Maurice Ewing in 1960 to Susan Solomon in 2012, are of the greatest eminence, and most can be found in my Biographies category.
 The money is good ($100,000), there's a black-tie dinner at Columbia University, and the medal is handsome.

 But even the Vetlesen Prize does not carry Alfred Nobel's charge of conferring "the greatest benefit on mankind."
 By that criterion, who would geology's Nobelists be?
 That's an interesting question.